 "I think he's been shot, Mar.
 Steady the horse while I try to get him to the ground."
 John's voice was quiet and calming.
 While Marianne calmed the big gelding, John gently tried unwinding the man's fingers from the reins and tried to cajole him into releasing his grip on the saddle horn.
 It didn't occur to him to turn his back on the stranger, to worry about why he was hurt, and to send him away.
 "C'mon, mister, I've got ya, you can let go now."

-Something in the voice got through to Jess.
+Something in the voice got through to Shade.
 It was deep and kind, the tone both cajoling and firm.
 He flexed stiff fingers, dropping the reins and made a valiant effort to swing his leg over the cantle of the saddle so he could dismount.
 The effort proved too much, and he pitched from the saddle, barely saved from hitting the hard-packed earth.
-The man started to pull Jess's left arm over his shoulder causing him to whimper in agony.
+The man started to pull Shade's left arm over his shoulder causing him to whimper in agony.
 There was the sound of a breath being sucked in, "Oh God!
 I'm sorry, sorry.
 Easy."

 John deftly shifted the smaller man's weight so that he was supporting him beneath his right arm instead of his left.
 Marianne tugged the reins, calling over her shoulder as she urged the horse to a trot, "I'll send Andy out to take care of the horse.
 Let's get him inside."
 She looped the reins over the fence and turned back to do what she could to help her husband.
 Neither of them saw the two horsemen on the ridge.

-What little meaning there remained to the passing of time was lost on Jess.
+What little meaning there remained to the passing of time was lost on Shade.
 Someone roused him to sip water, sometimes a thin hot gruel.
 Occasionally, he surfaced enough to know that someone was wiping his face with a cool cloth.
 Any thought of surfacing to full consciousness fled when strong hands shifted him to change bandages.
 He knew there was something urgent that he needed to tell the people he sensed around him, someplace he was supposed to be, but it was beyond what he could endure to wake up and articulate it.
 As some people would say, it was more than his life was worth.

-Eventually, Jess awakened free of the debilitating fever, and with a dull ache in the back of his left shoulder.
+Eventually, Shade awakened free of the debilitating fever, and with a dull ache in the back of his left shoulder.
 Movement next to the bed made his hand reach for his right hip where his six-gun normally rode.
 His fingers encountered nothing but bare skin.
 Startled, he couldn't help his blue eyes opening wide as he realized not only was his gunbelt gone, so were his pants.
 A soft laugh pulled his attention upward to see a tall, wide-shouldered man with thick blond hair sitting in a chair pulled close to the bed.
-"I'm John Sherman," he said, the voice tugging at a buried memory in Jess's mind.
+"I'm John Sherman," he said, the voice tugging at a buried memory in Shade's mind.
 "You're in my house, just outside of Laramie."

 "I know," John Sherman said with an easy smile.
 "Sorry, we went through your things trying to find out who you were and if there was someone to contact.
 We found your papers, so I sent word to Mr. Frasier via the stage.
 He said to assure you that your job would be waiting when you're back on your feet."

-Jess watched the man's handsome features, looking for a lie in his expression.
+Shade watched the man's handsome features, looking for a lie in his expression.
 He saw nothing other than concern and kindness in his blue eyes.
 He started to try and sit up, then remembered his state of undress.
 Had he been able, he'd have blushed.
 Sherman seemed to read his mind because he chuckled.
 "Doc Wheeler and I undressed you.
 Your clothes were sodden with blood.
 My wife, Marianne, washed and mended them.
 Washed your spares too.
 My sons have been tendin' your bay."

 "Yes.
 Back of left shoulder.
 Must've happened a day or two out from here 'cause quite a bit of infection had set in," John told him.
 "Best we can figure, a couple of bounty hunters planned on takin' you back to Brownsville more dead than alive.
 We found everything in your saddle bags...wanted posters, acquittal papers, letters of employment."

 Sherman gestured toward a tall walnut dresser on the far side of the room.
 "Everything is there.
 The bounty hunters tried to take you.
 The sheriff put a stop to that real quick."
-John refilled the cup and held it for Jess again, "Not too fast.
+John refilled the cup and held it for Shade again, "Not too fast.
 Think you're up to a little bread and broth?"

-Over the next few days, Jess mostly slept, only awakening briefly to sip water and eat.
+Over the next few days, Shade mostly slept, only awakening briefly to sip water and eat.
 When he did awaken, it was always to see John, his pretty wife, Marianne, or one of their two sons sitting by the bed.
 If it were Andy or Mike, they would go get one of their parents.
-Jess learned that the Sherman ranch was about twelve miles outside Laramie and served the Grand Central Stage Line as its last relay station before hitting the town.
-It was the same stagecoach company that had hired Jess as a guard.
-In fact, Jeb Frasier, the man who'd interviewed him in Cheyenne, had stopped by, once again assuring Jess that his job was safe.
-A few more days passed, and Jess was promoted to sitting in the rocking chair on the front porch, then to a little bit of walking and a few light chores.
+Shade learned that the Sherman ranch was about twelve miles outside Laramie and served the Grand Central Stage Line as its last relay station before hitting the town.
+It was the same stagecoach company that had hired Shade as a guard.
+In fact, Jeb Frasier, the man who'd interviewed him in Cheyenne, had stopped by, once again assuring Shade that his job was safe.
+A few more days passed, and Shade was promoted to sitting in the rocking chair on the front porch, then to a little bit of walking and a few light chores.
 John, Marianne, and their sons seemed to take it for granted that he would be staying with them indefinitely.

-More days passed and Jess was able to dress himself, walk unaided, draw his gun and help with grooming the horses.
+More days passed and Shade was able to dress himself, walk unaided, draw his gun and help with grooming the horses.
 Handling the changing of the stagecoach teams was still more than he could manage, but he felt he was earning his keep by helping to mend harness, feed the chickens and gather eggs.
 He finally reached the point where his strength was returning in significant increments each day.
 It would soon be time to leave.
-Jess didn't understand why that bothered him as much as it did.
+Shade didn't understand why that bothered him as much as it did.
 He'd lived on the drift for the better part of the last seven years.
 Besides, it wasn't as if he was moving to Canada.
 Laramie was twelve miles away, not twelve-hundred.
-Jess answered his own silent concerns.
+Shade answered his own silent concerns.
 It was rare that he'd found people he instinctively trusted and liked.
 Even more rare to find those that felt the same toward him.

-Shadows swept over the yard, and Jess found himself peering toward the road, the harness he was mending lay forgotten across his lap.
+Shadows swept over the yard, and Shade found himself peering toward the road, the harness he was mending lay forgotten across his lap.
 John sat in a rocking chair next to his, its gentle creak as he pushed it back and forth sounding a counterpoint to the call of a nightbird of some kind.
-A horse whinnied from the corral and Jess sighed.
+A horse whinnied from the corral and Shade sighed.
 He really couldn't put it off any longer.
 It was time to tell John that he was leaving the next day.

-Sherman's eyes, a lighter blue, more the color of the sky than the deeper cobalt of Jess's followed where the other man's gaze was centered.
+Sherman's eyes, a lighter blue, more the color of the sky than the deeper cobalt of Shade's followed where the other man's gaze was centered.
 He idly pushed his rocking chair with one foot propped on the porch rail.
 "You think they're coming back, don't you?"

-Jess didn't ask what they John was asking about.
+Shade didn't ask what they John was asking about.
 He knew.
 "Yeah, they'll be back."

-"I don't think so, Jess," Sherman said quietly.
+"I don't think so, Shade," Sherman said quietly.
 "The sheriff made it clear they'd go to jail.
 You were cleared of all charges.
 He even showed them the recalls on the wanted posters.
 So, what aren't you telling us?"

 Eyes the deep blue of polished river stones flashed a look in John's direction.
 It wasn't lost on the older man that there was a degree of calculation in the now wary gaze.
-As if coming to a decision, Jess also propped his foot on the rail.
+As if coming to a decision, Shade also propped his foot on the rail.
 A gentle push had his chair rocking in time to John's.
 Neither man noticed Marianne lay her sewing aside, her attention on the two men.
-Jess huffed out a breath, not quite a sigh, more like a sound of exasperation.
+Shade huffed out a breath, not quite a sigh, more like a sound of exasperation.
 "They don't want to take me back to Brownsville, Sherm.
 They want me dead."